mauriciomd/react-native-cardmemorygame/readme.md

 </p>

+### Technologies and libraries used:
+- React-Native
+- React Navigation 5
+- Animated API.

 ### How to execute:
 Warning: this project was developed using the iPhone Simulator, running iOS 13.
 The code was not tested on Android devices.